cdig/cd-module/README.md

 #### What's not included?
 * Anything specific to an individual project or client belongs in an _project, to be shared by all modules in the project.
+More details [here](#_project).
 * cdFoundation stuff.
 It's listed as a bower dependency, but you need to make sure to include it in your module.
 The [module template](https://github.com/cdig/cd-module-template) covers this.

 #### How do I use it?